shens12/CS1XA3/Assign1/README.md

-# Project Title

-One Paragraph of project description goes here
+# ASSIGNMENT 1 --- ProjectAnalyze.sh

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This is a bash script to keep at root of your git repo that performs some specific functionalities.

+To start with, it will prompt you a menu_help command, by which you can understand how to use the secipt.

+By reading through this README, you can also get a quickly understanding of all functions.

 ### Prerequisites